 17 The Institutional Ladder model, developed by Elinor Ostrom within the framework of polycentric governance analysis of common-pool resources, serves as a tool for understanding the various levels of institutional decision-making in addressing complex issues-particularly in contexts where centralized governance is ineffective, such as international arenas, shared resources, or virtual spaces.
-According to this theory, governance is must be established to effectively protect violated rights in the metaverse.
+According to this theory, governance is not exercised in a unified or hierarchical manner but rather through multilayered and dynamic structures operating at different decisionmaking levels.
+These levels function like the rungs of a ladder, each playing a distinct role in the creation, modification, or implementation of rules.

-As outlined above, the proposed combined model in this article emphasizes the simultaneous participation of governmental, international, private sector, and civil society institutions, provided that these actors adhere to global human rights principles.
-This framework respects both Ostrom's principle of diversity and rights-based principles of accountability and transparency.
+Ostrom's principle of diversity and rights-based principles of accountability and transparency.
 Consequently, it protects users' human dignity against algorithms and automated decisions, strengthens regulatory processes with accountability and effective participation, and creates tools for democratic oversight and operational transparency.